All Episodes

 And it's a really curious.

-Now she said she drinks a lot of it.
+Well, now she said she drinks a lot of it.

 Here it is.

-And grab Audio Soundbite 17.
+And grab audio soundbite 17.

 This is a political story.

-First Lady Moochel Obama's new drive to get Americans to drink more water may seem unlikely to make waves, but it spills into areas that have stirred intense controversy among scientists, public health campaigners, and environmentalist wackos.
+First Lady Moochell Obama's new drive to get Americans to drink more water may seem unlikely to make waves, but it spills into areas that have stirred intense controversy among scientists, public health campaigners, and environmentalist wackos.

 In a speech that she is set to deliver Thursday in Watertown, Wisconsin.

-Now that might have been yesterday, as part of her let's move, yeah, it was because.
+Now, that might have been yesterday, as part of her let's move, yeah, was because, yeah, part of her let's move initiative.

 The first lady declared that increasing water consumption will improve the health of kids and all Americans.